glhrmfrts/empros-quake2/README.md

 # Empros Quake II

-Empros Quake II is an (experimental) enhanced client for id Software's Quake II with focus on offline and coop gameplay.
-It's a fork of Yamagi Quake II with the addition of modern rendering effects for the OpenGL 3 renderer.
+Empros Quake II is an experimental enhanced client for id Software's Quake II with focus on offline and coop gameplay.
+It's also a playground for me to experiment with the implementation of some rendering effects and techniques.
 These are subtle effects which do not aim to make Quake II look like a modern AAA game (e.g. no over the top bump-mapping), but instead try to preserve and enhance the original feel of the game.